call518/EYWA-on-Vagrant/README.md

  * EYWA-VRs should be present on different hosts.
  * EYWA-VMs should be present on different hosts.
  * All Status must be "RUNNING"
+ * All VMs's Default-Gateway is "10.0.0.1".
+ * All VRs's Primary IP-Address of Internal-NIC is "10.0.0.1" for VMs's Default-Gateway.
  * On all VMs, Test ping to external.
  * (Note) Sample list of the generated VM with virt-manager on VNC-Console.
     * '2-EYWA-Router-0' => 'one-0'